 |Laminated veneers||£ 180

 While crowns are typically used to fix broken or weak teeth, veneers, on the other hand, are installed for more aesthetic purposes.
 However, depending on the individual, you may choose between the two procedures depending on your unique circumstances.

 Dental Crowns Before and After

-As you can see, both dental procedures are viral amongst patients who have experienced injury or decay to their teeth.
+As you can see, both dental procedures are viral amongst patients who have experienced tooth injury or decay.
 Therefore, before choosing to follow through with either method, it is essential to speak with your dentist directly to form an educated opinion.

 It is also worth looking at different regions worldwide, as you will find that the prices of crowns and veneers will vary depending on where you search.
 Ensure to ask many questions and take your time before deciding this is what you would like to follow through with.

 Lastly, if you need to know more about Veneers vs. Crowns or have more questions about the Prices, we offer a free consultation on WhatsApp Or Fill out The Form Here.